|A tribute to Steve appeared in the WSJ here.|

 That's what happened to Harry Gordon Selfridge (1857-1947), the founder of London's Selfridges department store.
 Selfridge had so much success that he decided he needed a simple rule to serve the customers he could no longer meet each day and the employees he could no longer mentor.
 His rule: The customer is always right.

 Did Harry believe that?
-I think not.
+I don't think so.
 But it was the simplest way to communicate his intentions, the surest way that his personal touch would endure across thousands of daily transactions.

 Life bends toward complexity.
 So, like Harry Selfridge, it's often a good idea to seek simple rules.